NHSDigital/software-engineering-quality-framework/practices/security.md

 ### Infrastructure security

-- [Discuss](https://digital.nhs.uk/cyber-and-data-security/managing-security/nhs-secure-boundary#register-for-the-service) your use-case with the [NHS Secure Boundary service](https://digital.nhs.uk/cyber-and-data-security/managing-security/nhs-secure-boundary)
+- [Discuss](https://digital.nhs.uk/cyber-and-data-security/managing-security/nhs-secure-boundary#register-for-the-service) your use-case with the [NHS Secure Boundary service](https://digital.nhs.uk/cyber-and-data-security/managing-security/nhs-secure-boundary) to explore what the service already provides or can offer in terms of data egress/ingress
 - **Encrypt** data at rest and in transit
   - TO DO: Statement on TLS versions
   - Consider enabling only [Perfect Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) cipher suites (e.g. [ECDHE](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman))